sysstat/sysstat/FAQ.md

 there is enough free space but there may be some jobs run by crontab (particularly during the night) that can temporarily consume all of your free space, making sadc fail.

+Another reason could be linked to the system activity daily data file being corrupted.
+This could possibly happen when several instances of sadc are trying to update the same data file, especially around midnight when making a file rotation.
+See question 2.12 to know how to make such a file rotation properly.

 ---
 ### 3. Questions related to iostat